 I also have to admit that after more than 20 years of testing the original framework with thousands of people from different cultures, faiths and professions (including U.S. Special Operations Forces), my ego was reluctant to add a new and untested principle that might undermine the otherwise full consensus I’d seen so far.

 After some time to reflect, I decided to add reverence for life to the Framework in the Global principle category because of its overall wide-ranging importance to the majority of human beings.
-I sincerely thank Richard Sieb, but would of course still welcome any comments on that decision if anyone might see things differently.
-(See Contact Us.)
+I sincerely thank Richard Sieb, and would of course still welcome any other suggestions through Contact Us at the bottom of this page.

 I hope that this simple tool, discovered and published through serendipity, will help guide you personally or as a community, and will continue to be of value to future generations.